ranekomal22/wdio_example/README.md

 UI Automation - WebDriverIO with Cucumber
 =================

-This is an UI Automation Tests project of testing purchase workflow against www.saucedemo.com
+This is an UI Automation Tests project of testing purchase workflow against http://automationpractice.com
 These tests are developed in JS with [WebDriverIO](http://webdriver.io/) and [Cucumber](https://cucumber.io/)
+This is a little demo project, to run NodeJS, using Cucumber.js as a behaviour testing suite, for automated browser tests.
+It gives you a base foundation to set up running BDD tests in any environment that has Node.JS and Selenium2-Server-Standalone WebDriver.

 Requirements
 ---------------